EMPAT94/empat94.github.io/_gs/tutorial.md

 ---

 'Ugh, I understand my low SP.
 Never was high on endurance training.
 But only 120 HP!?!
 I'm pretty sure everyone else has way more than me.
-So XP is down to 0 again, eh?
+Also, XP is down to 0 again, eh?
 Makes sense.'

 I made my way back to the scene of the fight.
 Divin and Julie were about to finish off a bluish head-sized slime while Carol and Taro were nipping at another.
 Arya was healing a wound on Carol's shoulder, at least whenever she paused from hopping about.
 I stood there, pensively watching the fight waiting for my stats to recover.